 Look behind the chain stores and new developments, and Edinburgh's New Town is home to great pubs and cafes, exciting food and world-class art

-The Rose Street pub crawl is legendary among stag dos – we don’t recommend you do that, as the pubs are largely homogenous, but rock bar The Black Rose Tavern (49 Rose St) and ‘Edinburgh's most outstandingly preserved Edwardian pub’ The Abbotsford (3 Rose St) are both worth a visit.
+For drinks, the most central options are on Rose Street, which is also a famous pub crawl and therefore riddled with stag dos.
+Moving from west to east, The Black Cat (168 Rose St) has sunny outdoor tables and occasional folky performances, rock bar The Black Rose Tavern (49 Rose St) has pleasant divey vibes and ‘Edinburgh's most outstandingly preserved Edwardian pub’ The Abbotsford (3 Rose St) is worth a visit.
 If it’s Victorian grandeur PLUS oysters you’re looking for, the tile and gilt-covered Cafe Royal (19 W Register St) is the place for you.
 On the same block, The Voodoo Rooms (19a W Register St) offers similar gilt-covered vibes, but with a focus on cocktails and a live events space.
 Opposite, Lady Libertine in the basement of the Edinburgh Grand (25 W Register St) is also good for fine wines and fancy times.

 Looking for more cocktails?
 Some of the city’s finest purveyors are on Queen Street.
 The subterranean Bramble (no. 16a) is internationally renowned for its mixology and cosy nooks, with a rotating menu of delicious cocktails also available at its above-ground sister Lucky Liquor Co (no. 39a).
 Panda & Sons (no. 79) really commits to the speakeasy concept – access is via a fake barbershop storefront – while the atmospheric Nightcap (3 York Pl) at the other end of the road has seats outside and in.

-Deeper into the New Town, a local Victorian pub experience can be had in the cosy and very red Kay’s Bar (39 Jamaica St).
+Deeper into the New Town, explore quirky drinking dens from a bygone age – a local Victorian pub experience can be had in the cosy and very red Kay’s Bar (39 Jamaica St).
 The Cumberland (1-3 Cumberland St) features possibly the city’s best beer garden; observe the area’s unique sartorial style, from Barbour jackets to the ubiquitous red trousers of the off-duty men of means.

 Broughton Street is a destination in itself, home to lively bars, restaurants and small businesses selling local produce and design.
-On the corner, The Street (2b Picardy Pl) is a lively contemporary bar with a downstairs nightclub space, while Pickles (60 Broughton St) does amazing cheese, meat and wine platters.
-On a side road, The Outhouse (12a Broughton St Ln) has a relaxed atmosphere and good beer garden.
-Continuing a trip through Edinburgh's historic architecture told through the medium of pubs, the art deco Barony Bar (81-85 Broughton St) is a local insitution.
-At the bottom of the road, airy Harmonium (7-11 E London St) offers drinks, an all-vegan menu and occasional gigs in its basement venue.
+On the corner, The Street (2b Picardy Pl) is a lively contemporary bar with a downstairs nightclub space, while The Basement (10a Broughton St) serves Mexican-inspired cocktails and Pickles (60 Broughton St) does reasonably priced cheese, meat and wine platters.

 The area is also well served for excellent coffee shops, if you can dodge the persistent chains.
 Fortitude (3c York Pl), Wellington Coffee (33a George St), Lowdown Coffee (40 George St), Cairngorm Coffee (41a Frederick St) and Artisan Roast (57 Broughton St) are all local favourites.

 Looking for meat?
 Newly renovated Broughton Market (97 Broughton St) is a local institution – go on Thursday for the full range of fancy sausages.
-And while not technically an indie, Scottish record shop institution FOPP (3-15 Rose St) can provide all the local music and film you could possibly need.
+Looking for homewares?
+Who doesn’t, when on holiday?
+You’ll find a carefully chosen selection in Life Story (53 London St).